Updated on 30/09/2022

-The luxury industry is a market segment in constant growth and one that will continue to grow despite the dramatic effects of the spread of Covid-19.
-The sector has been able to transform itself – like fashion industry – albeit with obvious limits in terms of reactivity and flexibility, and has passed over time from a concept of “luxury as a product” to “luxury as an experience”, while managing to design and build a rich Customer Experience.
+The luxury industry is a market segment in constant growth and one that will continue to grow despite the effects of the situation post Covid-19, is growing even in 2022 The sector has been able to transform itself – like fashion industry – albeit with obvious limits in terms of reactivity and flexibility, and has passed over time from a concept of “luxury as a product” to “luxury as an experience”, while managing to design and build a rich Customer Experience.

 In this post, we’ll take a look at the luxury industry, from its origins to drivers of change.
 We will also try to clarify the distinctive aspects of the “luxury” object from the point of view of different disciplines: economics, sociology, psychology, and finally looking at the impact of luxury marketing (source: The Luxury Strategy: Break the Rules of Marketing to Build Luxury Brands, Jean-Noel Kapferer and Vincent Bastien, 2012).